 This past weekend was my 8th year attending the Lake Tahoe Great Gatsby Festival.
 It is always my favorite event of the year and the one place we all dress up in 1920s summer outfits.
 Usually, we wear 1920s summer dresses and suits, coordinated head to toe with hats, shoes, and accessories.
 We always dress to impress.
-However, this year with 3 young kids who want to do nothing else but to play in the lake we opted for casual beach clothing instead.
-Casualness seemed to be a trend all around at the event this year as well as across the country based on the number of emails I have received asking for help dressing in non-dressy ’20s clothing.
+However, this year with 3 young kids who want to do nothing else but to play in the lake, we opted for casual beach clothing instead.
+Casualness seemed to be a trend all around at the event this year, as well as across the country based on the number of emails I have received asking for help dressing in non-dressy ’20s clothing.

 During the 1920s, casual summer clothing was usually a dress for women and a suit for men.
-Yeah, I know, it’s the same for winter too.
-Lighter fabrics were worn in summer but the overall wardrobe didn’t have much seasonal variety.
+Yeah, I know, it’s the same for winter, too.
+Lighter fabrics were worn in summer, but the overall wardrobe didn’t have much seasonal variety.
 The exception was for people vacationing or day tripping to local beaches and lakes.
-These destinations required a new wardrobe of beach pajamas, swimwear, casual pants and sport shirts.
-As the decade progressed into the 1930s these styles became essentials at home too.
+These destinations required a new wardrobe of beach pajamas, swimwear, casual pants, and sport shirts.
+As the decade progressed into the 1930s, these styles became essentials at home, too.

 A pair of round sunglasses was the other accessory helpful in sun protection.
-I found my pair many years ago but I recently ordered a pair of 1950s prescription sunglasses from 39dollarglasses that I love.
+I found my pair many years ago, but I recently ordered a pair of 1950s prescription sunglasses from 39dollarglasses that I love.
 I will be ordering a pair of round sunglasses to wear for all my 20s-30s (and 60s) events too.

 Before I purchased the House of Foxy beach pajamas, I attempted to re-make a vintage 1920s picture of a young woman wearing beach pajamas on her lawn.
 I have always loved this photo.
-To begin with, I found a pair of wide leg palazzo pants at the thrift store, a white sleeveless top, tan low heel oxford shoes, pearl necklace and a white beret hat I found on Amazon.
+To begin with, I found a pair of wide leg palazzo pants at the thrift store, a white sleeveless top, tan low heel Oxford shoes, a pearl necklace, and a white beret hat I found on Amazon.
 It is a very simple, colorful, and casual outfit that doesn’t look too “costume-y” to wear out now.
 My friend who took the picture said: “I would wear that!”

 Men’s Casual Clothing

-The polo shirt has a unique 1930s two button loop closure instead of traditional button plaquet.
+The polo shirt has a unique 1930s two button loop closure instead of traditional button plaquette.
 You can see in the photo below all three types of 1930s polo shirts: placket with buttons, loop buttons, and laces.
 Oscar also added a straw Panama hat and his favorite vintage two tone wingtips.
 The outfit was very easy to wear and matched well with the rest of us.
 Unfortunately, he did not get any compliments.
 That is the trouble with casual clothing – it looks too close to modern to stand out and get noticed.
 But at least it was comfortable!

 Kids 1920s Swimwear

-For my son, I used a girl’s blue ribbed tank top a few sizes up and painted a set of three stripes on the lower half (thin, wide, thin.)
+For my son, I used a girl’s blue ribbed tank top a few sizes up and painted a set of three stripes on the lower half (thin, wide, thin).
 This matched the picture I have above.
 I really like how the paint looks over the ribbed texture.
 It resembles more of a vintage wool suit than my daughter’s smooth jersey swimsuit.

 Both kids wore matching girl’s bike shorts.

 Finally, I had to put my baby boy into an adorable vintage outfit too.
 I found a blue baby Feltman Brothers bubble romper that was just perfect for him.
-It is very 1920s too!
+It is very 1920s, too!
 This catalog picture from 1927 shows several bubble rompers with a belt and collar.

 Well, that summarizes our comfortable casual 1920s-1930s summer outfits for a lovely day at the Great Gatsby Festival.
 What will we wear next year?
 The planning begins now…